volpesofi/niceGUI/README.md

 python OrsiGame.py
 ```

-The GUI will run till the user close the window.
+The GUI will run till the user closes the window of the top level.